openhab/openhabian/docs/openhabian-amanda.md

 Amanda was built on top of UNIX and makes use of its user and rights system, so it is very useful and you are requested to familiarize yourself with that.
 As a general good UNIX practice, you shouldn’t use functional users such as “backup” (the OS uses functional users to execute tasks with specific access rights) for administration tasks.
-Use your personal user instead (you have created that at the beginning of your openHABian installation).
+Use your personal user instead (that you have created that at the beginning of your openHABian installation or "openhabian" by default).
 Installation tasks including post-package-installation changes (edits) of the Amanda config files, require to use the `root` user.
 Any ordinary user (such as your personal one) can execute commands on behalf of root (and with root permission) by prepending "sudo " to the command.
 Note: commands executed as `root` will often NOT ask for confirmation, and bad commands can